 Living Room: Lots of seating provided for all the family.
 A wood stove, piano and selection of books and games add to the ambience.
 No television.

 Kitchen and Dining: The kitchen has a tiled floor and a mix of fitted units and free standing furniture.
-The Aga sits in the centre and there is a separate electric hob too, as well as a dishwasher.
+Large gas stove and electric oven, separate electric hob too, as well as a dishwasher.
 The fridge/freezer and washing machine are found in the adjacent utility room.
 Kettle, toaster and cafetiere provided.
 No microwave.

 Bedrooms: On the ground floor there is a double room (standard sized bed) and single bedroom.
 Upstairs there is another double bedroom (king sized bed) and a twin bedroom too.
 Hair dryer provided.